A note on the minimax risk of sparse linear regression

 \begin{itemize} \item For certain matrices, e.g. when a few columns of matrix $X$ are linearly dependent, the minimax risk will be infinite.
 Let's call such matrices ``infinite-risk matrices".
 Given our probabilistic assumption on matrix $X$, the probability of infinite-risk matrices is zero.
 However, the main concern in the minimax risk calculation is the matrices that are in the ``vicinity" of infinite-risk matrices.
 For such matrices, the minimax risk is very large but still finite, and the closer they are to the infinite-risk matrices the risk is expected to be larger.
 On the other hand, the likelihood of being closer to infinite-risk matrices tends to be lower.
 Hence, in order to establish the sharp minimax risk characterization, one has to obtain sharp bounds on the probability of the vicinity of infinite-risk matrices and on the minimax risk for such matrices.
 As will be clarified in Section \ref{roadmap:sec:part}, this requires a delicate analysis.

-\item A key part of our minimax risk calculations is to obtain both a constant-sharp bound in probability and a rate-optimal bound in expectation for the Lasso estimator under a carefully chosen tuning parameter value.
-The former has been obtained in \cite{su2016slope} for the SLOPE estimator instead of Lasso, and the latter has been derived for Lasso in \cite{bellec2018slope} but with a larger value of tuning parameter (which does not yield sharp constants).
-Achieving both results requires a refined analysis of many arguments in \cite{su2016slope} and \cite{bellec2018slope}.
+\item A key part of our minimax risk calculations is to obtain a sharp upper bound in expectation, conditioning on the design matrix that satisfies a RE-type condition, for the Lasso estimator under a carefully chosen tuning parameter value.
+Towards this goal, we will refine the arguments in \cite{bellec2021second} (which have given constant-sharp results for prediction error) and \cite{bellec2018slope} (which have provided rate-optimal results for estimation error), to achieve the constant-sharp upper bound for estimation error.
 We provide more detailed discussions in Section \ref{roadmap:sec:part}.

 \end{itemize}